-For more information on analog and digital microphones, check out my article Are Microphones Analog Or Digital Devices?
-(Mic Output Designs).
+For more information on analog and digital microphones, check out the following My New Microphone articles:

 Sending Power Through Plug And Jack Connections

-On top of audio signal flow (both analog and digital), some microphones require powering in order to function.
+On top of audio signal flow (both analog and digital), some microphones require power transfer through their plug-jack connection in order to function.

-In order for proper power transfer from a power source to a microphone, it is absolutely necessary that all the plug/jack connections are compatible.
+For proper power transfer from a power source to a microphone, all the plug/jack connections must be compatible.
 Non-compatibility can lead to electrical shorting and improper power transfer or no power transfer at all.
 Even worse, incompatibility or poor wiring will potentially damage your microphones and other audio equipment.

-This is yet another reason to ensure you plugs, jacks, cables, and equipment are wired properly!
+This is yet another reason to ensure that your plugs, jacks, cables, and equipment are wired properly!

 Can you plug a microphone directly into a loudspeaker?
-A microphone can be effectively plugged directly into a loudspeaker if the speaker is powered/active (has a built-in amplifier) and has a mic input.
+A microphone can be effectively plugged directly into a loudspeaker if the speaker is powered/active (with a built-in amplifier) and mic input.
 In this scenario, the speaker’s mic input is designed to accept the mic level signal and amplify it properly.
 This is not true for passive speakers.